 ‘Turkey, Turkish or Turk’ is used even for the Ottoman Empire and its troops.

-Russia did not adopt the New Style Gregorian calendar until January 31, 1918 but it has applied here before for uniformity.
-Be aware that the Old Style Julian Calendar meant Russia was 13 days behind the rest of Europe excluding Bulgaria (changed 1915); Turkey (1918); Rumania and Serbia (1919); and Greece (1923).
+Russia did not adopt the New Style Gregorian calendar until January 31, 1918, but it has applied here before for uniformity.
+Be aware that the Old Style Julian Calendar meant Russia was 13 days behind the rest of Europe excluding Bulgaria (changed 1915); Turkey (1918); Romania and Serbia (1919); and Greece (1923).
 This discrepancy is inevitably a fertile source of confusion.